Servings: 4 Total time: 15 hours 30 minutes Difficulty: intermediary

 1. 1- Cooking the meat.

-2. Grill the beef for a few minutes on each side, then place the meat in a large pot of salted water and cook for 1.5 to 2 hours until tender.
-Drain the meat, reserving a little of the broth, then shred it with a fork.
-In a skillet, sauté the onion, garlic, and bell pepper in a little oil.
+2. Grill the beef for a few minutes on each side, then submerge it in a large pot of salted water and cook for 1½ to 2 hours, until very tender.
+Drain the meat, reserving some of the broth, then shred it with a fork.
+In a pan, sauté the onion, garlic, and bell pepper in a little oil.
 Add the tomatoes, paprika, cumin, salt, and pepper.
-Stir in the shredded meat and a little broth to thicken the sauce.
+Stir in the shredded beef and a little of the reserved broth to thicken the sauce.
 Simmer for 10 minutes.

-4. Drain and rinse the beans that were soaked the day before.
-Cook them in a large pot of water with the bay leaf for about 1 hour, or as directed on the package.
-In another pan, sauté the onion, bell pepper, garlic, and cumin.
-Add a ladleful of beans and crush them lightly, then return everything to the pot to thicken the mixture.
-Add salt at the end of cooking and keep warm.
+4. Drain the beans that were soaked overnight and rinse them.
+Cook them in a large pot of water with the bay leaf for about an hour, or as directed on the package.
+In a separate pan, sauté the onion, bell pepper, garlic, and cumin.
+Add a ladleful of beans and mash them lightly, then pour everything back into the pot to thicken the sauce.
+Season with salt at the end of cooking and keep warm.

 5. 3.
 Cooking the rice

-6. Cook the white rice in salted water until tender (depending on the rice used, about 10 minutes for basmati).
+6. Cook the white rice in salted water until very tender (this depends on the type of rice used, about 10 minutes for basmati).
 Drain and set aside.

 9. 5.
 Training

-10. On each plate, place: a portion of white rice, 2 tablespoons of black beans, shredded meat and a few slices of grilled plantain.
+10. Place the following on each plate: a portion of white rice, 2 tablespoons of black beans, shredded meat and a few slices of grilled plantain.

 Keywords: Venezuelan national dish, traditional Venezuelan recipe, black beans and rice, gluten-free Venezuelan cuisine, Pabellón Criollo recipe.